busstoptaktik/geodesy/comments/000-comment.md

 let mumble = Coord([1., 42., 3., 4.]);
 ```

 The `CoordinateTuple` data type does not enforce any special interpretation of what kind of coordinate it stores: That is entirely up to the `Operation` to interpret.
-A `CoordinateTuple` simply consists of 4 numbers with no other implied interpretation than their relative order, given by the names *first, second, third, and fourth* coordinate, respectively.
+A `CoordinateTuple` simply consists of 4 numbers with no other implied interpretation than their relative order, given by the names *first, second, third, and fourth*, respectively.

 RG operators take *arrays of `CoordinateTuples`* as input, rather than individual elements, so at comment `[4]` we put the elements into an array